 provide resources, materials and a support group for students actively navigating these career spaces.

 A survey was sent to DCS students to gauge interest in this workshop series.
 Of the 91 active DCS students who were sent the survey link, almost 25% of students signed up within the first three days.
-The survey link remains active until May 18, 2020.
+The survey is now complete and the Alt-AC group has started a listserv to contact all interested members.

-To accomplish these goals, we’d like to host monthly meetings (also recorded for students to watch at their convenience) focusing one of three themes, (1) Meet-and-Greets; (2) How-To, and; (3) Roundtable Discussions.
+To accomplish these goals, the Alt-AC group will host monthly meetings (also recorded for students to watch at their convenience) focusing one of three themes, (1) Meet-and-Greets; (2) How-To, and; (3) Roundtable Discussions.
 Below is a list of more specific content that will be included in the series, organized by these themes.

 Meet-and Greets